Spain’s Golden Visa programme

 - Buying and holding €1M worth of stocks from a Spanish company for at least five years;

 - Putting at least €2M into Spanish public bonds (the securities have a maturity period of at least five years);

 - Proposing a business project that will create jobs or fuel the country's economic development/ innovation.

 Important: Under Spain’s Golden Visa programme, investors can recover any of the above contributions after five years.

 The programme’s advantages

 Freedom of travel.
 Spanish residence permit holders can travel freely in the Schengen Area.

 No permanent residency requirements.
-Holders of a regular Spanish residence permit must remain in the country for at least 183 days a year for it to remain valid, while those with a Golden Visa must only spend at least seven days a year in Spain for it to remain valid.
+Holders of a regular Spanish residence permit must remain in the country for at least 183 days a year for it to remain valid, while those with a investment visa must only spend at least seven days a year in Spain for it to remain valid.